 8.3.4 Graph with Browser Panel

-- Activate the source worksheet, highlight some columns or highlight nothing to select Plot> Browser: Black Lines/Color Lines/Histogram/Stack...
+- Activate the source worksheet and select desired columns or highlight nothing, then select Plot> Browser: Black Lines/Color Lines/Histogram/Stack Lines/Stack...

-List the plots by data info, including Data Range, Short Name, Long Name, Comments, Units , Book , Sheet or Column Index.
+Specify metadata to show in the plot list, including Data Range, Short Name, Long Name, Comments, Units , Book , Sheet or Column Index.
 When columns in the sheet are > 26 and no Long Name exists, Column Index is shown in place of Short Name.

 - Click on any column header to reorder plots according to current data information in the ascending order or descending order.

 - Right-click on the column header to show or hide column headings; or to set the current configuration as default (Set as Default).

 For a Browser Stack, the menu has an additional Synchronize Showing of Dataplots menu option that is checked by default.

 See Plotting Multi-Panel Stacked Graph in the Browser, below, for more information.

 Listing all objects in the same matrix sheet